Korea, Republic of

 Integrated employment-related tax credit

-An integrated employment tax credit regime has been introduced in January 2023 to replace various tax credits aimed at encouraging employment and job creation.
-Previously, a number of tax credits separately applied to qualifying companies where there was an increase in the number of full-time employees from the preceding year, retired female employees were re-hired in SMEs and middle-scale companies, non-regular jobs were transitioned into regular ones, or employees returned to their job after parental leave.
-Under the integrated tax credit system, most companies, except those operating in consumption-oriented service businesses, will be entitled to a tax credit (subject to a ceiling) for an increase in certain qualifying employees, including youth employee, disabled employee, etc., at KRW 4 million for large companies, KRW 8 million for middle-scale companies, and KRW 14.5 million for SMEs (KRW 15.5 million for SMEs relating to the increase in a non-metropolitan area) and a tax credit for an increase in other full-time employees at KRW 4.5 million for middle-scale companies and KRW 8.5 million for SMEs (KRW 9.5 million for SMEs relating to the increase in a non-metropolitan area) in the year of employment and the following one year (the following two years for SMEs and middle-scale companies) in the event of a net increase in the number of employees until the year that 31 December 2025 belongs to.
-For this tax credit, the age range of youth employee is expanded to be between 15 and 34 years (rather than 29 years previously) to promote the youth employment, while the tax credit will also be applicable to women with career interruptions.
-However, if the number of full-time workers decreases within two years after applying the credit, an amount equal to the tax credit claimed will be collected.
+An integrated employment tax credit regime was introduced in January 2023 to replace various tax credits aimed at encouraging employment and job creation.
+Previously, a number of tax credits separately applied to qualifying companies where there was an increase in the number of full-time employees from the preceding year, retired female employees (as well as male employees, effective 1 January 2025) were re-hired by SMEs and middle-scale companies, non-regular jobs were converted into regular ones, or employees returned to work after parental or family caregiving leave.
+Under the integrated tax credit system, most companies, except those operating in consumption-oriented service businesses, will be entitled to a tax credit (subject to a ceiling) for increases in certain qualifying employees, including youth employees and disabled employees, at KRW 4 million for large companies, KRW 8 million for middle-scale companies, and KRW 14.5 million for SMEs (KRW 15.5 million for SMEs for increases in non-metropolitan areas).
+A tax credit also applies for increases in other full-time employees at KRW 4.5 million for middle-scale companies and KRW 8.5 million for SMEs (KRW 9.5 million for SMEs for increases in non-metropolitan areas).
+The tax credit will be available in the year of employment and the following one year (the following two years for SMEs and middle-scale companies), provided there is a net increase in the number of employees, until the fiscal year that includes 31 December 2025.
+For this tax credit, the age range for youth employees is expanded to 15 to 34 years (rather than 15 to 29 years previously) to promote youth employment, while the tax credit will also be applicable to women with career interruptions.
+However, if the number of full-time workers decreases within two years after claiming the credit, an amount equal to the tax credit claimed will be recaptured.

 Research and development (R&D) tax incentives